Manishkottamgari7/MealLens/README.md

 - [Firebase](https://firebase.google.com/) for backend services
 - All contributors who have helped make MealLens better

-## 📞 Support
+## 📞 Contact

-For support, email support@meallens.app or open an issue on GitHub.
+For support, email kottamgari.m@northeastern.edu or open an issue on GitHub.

 ---

-<p align="center">Made with ❤️ by the MealLens Team</p>
+<p align="center">Made with ❤️ by Manish Kottamgari</p>